Munsif.

 });

-// User can type in the field (writable)
+// User can freely edit the field

 editedName.set('New Name');

-// But switching users resets it
+// But switching users resets it to the new user's name

 selectedUserId.set(2); // editedName resets to user 2's name